GoDevOps/productive-on-day-one/slides/README.md

 # DevEnv as Code - Solutions

 <!--
 Development Environment as code is another step in the everything as code journey.
-Such as infrastructures moving from bare metal servers configured with script, to cloud infrastructure fully built and configured as code, the development environments are evoluting.
+Such as infrastructures moving from bare metal servers configured with script, to cloud infrastructure fully built and configured as code, the development environments are evolving.

 with the emergence of new technologies such as containers, development environments can now move from being pets to be cattle.
 -->